Economy of Afghanistan: Agriculture, animal husbandry and forestry

 In addition to smaller productions of other agricultural products.

 Afghanistan produces around 1.5 million tons of fresh fruits annually, which could be increased significantly.
-It is known for producing some of the finest fruits, especially pomegranates, grapes, melons, cherries and mulberries.
-Other fruits grown in the country include apples, apricots, figs, kiwi, oranges, peaches, pears, persimmons, plums, and strawberries.
-As of 2022, farming is entirely organic and steadily increasing.
-There are over 5,000 greenhouses in the country.
+It produces some of the finest fruits, especially pomegranates, grapes, melons, apples, cherries and mulberries.
+Other fruits grown in the country include apricots, figs, kiwi, oranges, peaches, pears, persimmons, plums, and strawberries.
+Organic farming has always been widely practiced in Afghanistan than modern farming.
+Many of its citizens have recently turned to using greenhouses.
+There were about 5,000 greenhouses reported in 2017.

-The northern and western Afghan provinces are long known for pistachio cultivation.
+Afghanistan's dried fruit exports rose to $667 million in 2025.
+The country's northern and western provinces are known for pistachio cultivation.
 In recent years, farmers in the southern provinces began growing American pistachio trees.
+The provinces of Paktika, Paktia, Khost, Nangarhar, Nuristan and Kunduz are famous for pine nuts.
+The dried fruits basically grow in all provinces of Afghanistan, and they are not only sold locally but also exported to other countries.

-Provinces in the east of the country, particularly Khost and Paktia, are famous for pine nuts.
-The northern and central provinces are also famous for almonds and walnuts, as well as for kangina, a method of storing grapes in mud.
-The Bamyan Province in central Afghanistan is known for growing superior quality potatoes, which produced 370,000 tons in 2020.
+The northern and central provinces are more famous for almond and walnut production.
+The Bamyan Province is the leader of superior potatoes, which produced 370,000 tons in 2020.
 Nangarhar, Laghman and Kunar are the only provinces in the country where major farming of grapefruits, lemons, limes, and oranges can be found.
 Nangarhar also has farms of dates, peanuts, olives, and sugarcane.
-Cultivation of these products have spread to other provinces of the country.
-Other agricultural products such as avocados, bananas and pineapples have recently been planted in the provinces of Balkh, Helmand, Nangarhar, and Paktia.
+Cultivation of these products have gradually spread to more provinces.
+Other agricultural products such as avocados, bananas, guavas, mangos and pineapples have recently been planted in the provinces of Balkh, Helmand, Laghman, Nangarhar, and Paktia.